ks-rogers/react-date-picks/README.md

 ## License

-react-date-picks is available under the MIT license.
+@ks-rogers/react-date-picks is available under the MIT license.
 See the [LICENSE](./LICENSE.md) file for more info.